kata-dev-tpbowl/2019_DEV_112/README.md

 • Save to disk

-• Or from Terminal: git clone kata-dev-tpbowl/2019_DEV_112.git
+• Or from Terminal: git clone https://github.com/kata-dev-tpbowl/2019_DEV_112.git

-# Building:
+# Building from Xcode

-A) From Xcode

 • Buld target "TenPinBowling"

-B) From Terminal
+• Product -> Run

+# Expected result as output:

+Hello, Bowling!

+Game  X X X X X X X X X X X X: 300

+Game  5/ 5/ 5/ 5/ 5/ 5/ 5/ 5/ 5/ 5/5: 150

+Game.
+9- 9- 9- 9- 9- 9- 9- 9- 9- 9-: 90

+Game.
+9- 9- 9- 9- 9- 9- 9- 9- 9- 9/1: 92

+# Building in terminal

 • cd into project directory

 • Run: xcodebuild -project TenPinBowling.xcodeproj -configuration Debug -target TenPinBowlin as outputg

-• That would copy the product into the same directory under name "TenPinBowlingApp"
+• That should produce our product in Build->Debug folder: TenPinBowling

-• Run ./TenPinBowlingApp
+• Run ./TenPinBowling

-• Or with one param: ./TenPinBowlingApp 6/6/6/6/6/6/6/6/6/6/6  (this should produce 160 as result)
+• Or with one param: ./TenPinBowling 6/6/6/6/6/6/6/6/6/6/6  (this should produce 160 as result)

-# Expected result as output:

-Hello, Bowling!

-Ten Pin Bowling Test: 300

-Ten Pin Bowling Test: 150

-Ten Pin Bowling Test: 90

-Ten Pin Bowling Test: 92

 # Tests

+• From Xcode by switching scheme and then Product - > Test

-• From Xcode or command line: xcodebuild -project TenPinBowling.xcodeproj -configuration Debug -scheme TenPinTests test
+• Command line in terminal: xcodebuild -project TenPinBowling.xcodeproj -configuration Debug -scheme TenPinTests test